 - Set aside the notion that bargaining is rude.
-Give discounts when people are buying multiple items and remember that your goal is to have as few unsold items as possible.
+Give discounts when people are buying multiple items, and remember that your goal is to end up with as few unsold items as possible.

 - Slash prices at the end of the day.
 Yes, you’ll hardly make any money on these items, but some money is better than no money.

 - Rearrange and tidy up your tables throughout the day so potential buyers don’t think the good stuff has already been sold.